 Insert Figure 16.2 - CRISPR protects bacteria from reinfection with bacteriophages.

-During an infection, the bacteriophage genome is injected into the cytoplasm of the bacterial cell.
+During an bacteriophage infection, the phage genome is injected into the cytoplasm of the bacterial cell.
 If the bacterium survives the encounter with the bacteriophage, the bacteriophage DNA is cut by nucleases, and a portion of the bacteriophage genome is stored in the CRISPR gene locus as a spacer DNA sequence.
 In essence, the CRISPR locus in a bacterium is a library of previous bacteriophage infections.

 - How is the CRISPR-Cas9 system beneficial to a bacterial cell?